 NetHunt CRM for Gmail.

-👀 Day-to-day task automation.
-We love our Workflow automation feature - it’s the cat’s pyjamas.
-It’s a sales automation workflow builder, and I already referred to it previously in the article.
+With NetHunt, you can automate all the time-consuming, manual tasks, focusing on activities that generate higher ROI.
 Automate anything from lead capture, drip campaigns, conversation linking, pipeline progress alerts and notifications, data entry, sales workflow.
 Anything.
 The best thing is, it’s super easy.
-Take a look!

 CRM for Gmail helps you get it together.
 As a young, blossoming business, you can test the waters with Google’s native features before rolling out the CRM big guns.
 Either way, you should always take advantage of the free trials that most CRM providers offer.

 Finally, and most importantly, please remember: when you open a champagne bottle, always twist the bottle rather than the cork and never open it towards somebody’s face.